IPL-UV/equi7grid_lite/README.md

 - *bbox_geo*: The bounding box of the zone in EPSG:4326.
 - *bbox_equi7grid*: The bounding box of the zone in the Equi7Grid CRS.
 - *landmasses_equi7grid*: The landmasses of the zone in the Equi7Grid CRS.
+- *origin*: The central meridian and the latitude of origin.

 ## License